 Created on 2019-08-05.00:00:00, last changed 2019-08-06.17:14:41.

-[…] For floating-point numbers the alternate form causes the result of the conversion to always contain a decimal-point character, even if no digits follow it. […]
+-6- […] For floating-point types, the alternate form causes the result of the conversion to always contain a decimal-point character, even if no digits follow it.
+Normally, a decimal-point character appears in the result of these conversions only if a digit follows it.
+In addition, for g and G conversions, trailing zeros are not removed from the result.

 "For floating-point numbers, the alternate form causes the result of the conversion to always contain a decimal-point character, even if no digits follow it."